 (Heysman, M, 2007, Engaging Gen Y, HR Monthly, Australian Human Resources Institute, July, pg.
 48–51)

-Visit Flexible Workplaces for some useful information about:
+Visit the Workplace Gender Equality Agency for some useful information about:

 - work-life initiatives and how/why to implement flexible work strategies;

-- workplace flexibility ideas for mature age employees; and
+- workplace flexibility ideas for all employees; and

 - strategies for achieving pay equity in Western Australia and improving the gender pay gap.